Redland123/Pixiv-Downloader/README.md

 # Pixiv-Downloader
-Simple GUI tool for downloading images from pixiv.
+Simple tool for downloading images from pixiv.

 ## Features
 -Single image downloads from url.<br />